Insurance Q&A: Don’t Need Your IRA? Consider This Estate Planning Strategy

 Authors:

-Richard T. Heffern, Director, Insurance Services
+Richard T. Heffern, Director, Insurance Planning

 For those who do not need their IRA to support their lifetime spending needs, there is an interesting estate planning strategy utilizing life insurance that may be of interest.